 Oh yes, some did their best to project an "intellectual" flavour to their futile opposition of Satu Sekolah.
 I cannot help but laugh at their flimsy, rudimentary and woefully lightweight arguments clouded by a mysterious paranoiac aversion to "things Malay" that afflict their troubled souls.
 I don’t want to clutter this post with my response to a vain pseudo-intellectual wannabe, but if you have time and appetite for gory literary dyslexia, go here.
 Of course, the less intelligent types typically just shout obscenities in their desperate lunge onto the path of the Satu Sekolah movement now gaining momentum among the common Rakyat.
 And I marvel at the sheer hypocrisy of it all as many of them are not exactly products of vernacular schools themselves!
 See, they use the literacy bestowed upon them by the Sekolah Kebangsaan to hantam the Sekolah Kebangsaan in a grotesque manifestation of the toxic Malayphobia that dominate their lives.
 Perhaps they should send their own kids to the likes of SJKT Tepi Sungai, Klang as a matter of principle.

-more bizarre as you burrow deep inside the cybersleazoid scrapheap.
+Others?
+Yeah, it gets more bizarre as you burrow deep inside the cybersleazoid scrapheap.
 Nothing much can be learned from the emotional rantings of these rabid racists, except perhaps to validate Satu Sekolah's thesis that our children should go to one national school to avoid the very cultural-linguistic estrangement exhibited by these clueless resisters.
 As for this and this and this, well, their choice of hieroglyphics said it all.

 Can we have an intelligent dialogue with fellow Warganegaras who chose to communicate in a script alien and incomprehensible to the vast majority of the Rakyat?

-he Satu Sekolah Untuk Semua campaign has succeeded in putting the issue on the table.
+Thanks in part to these detractors, the Satu Sekolah Untuk Semua campaign has succeeded in putting the issue on the table.
 It has catalyzed healthy debate and raised public awareness.
 And contrary to claims by the forces of disunity, there really is nothing complicated about implementing One School by a sovereign nation.
 This is not Rocket Science.
 In fact, it is the norm in 99 percent of the world.
 It is a national imperative, a necessary component of nationbuilding, indeed, a non-negotiable avenue towards the ultimate creation of a raceless Malaysia for all.
 The resisters and naysayers above are mere irritants to our larger national agenda that must be embraced by all Warganegaras who pledged loyalty to King and Country, who in school swore to uphold the tenets of the Rukunegara.
+Of course, the establishment of One School may be a long process, but we now have the roadmap as promulgated in the memo and a tangible target.

 We must ask ourselves: Why should the selfish indulgence of some elements within the 24+7 percent of the populace hold our beloved nation hostage to debilitating social fragmentation in perpetuity?